kdeldycke/awesome-iam/readme.md

     concrete implementations.
-- [JOSE is a Bad Standard That Everyone Should Avoid](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid) - TL;DR: the standards are either completely broken or complex minefields hard to navigate.
+- [JOSE is a Bad Standard That Everyone Should Avoid](https://paragonie.com/blog/2017/03/jwt-json-web-tokens-is-bad-standard-that-everyone-should-avoid) - The standards are either completely broken or complex minefields hard to navigate.
 - [JWT.io](https://jwt.io) - Allows you to decode, verify and generate JWT.